scfmod/FS22_PlaceableConstruction/docs/DELIVERY_AREA.md

 ## Object trigger

 Used for delivering objects such as pallets and the like.
-The collisionMask of node must have bit ```13``` (VEHICLE) set in order for it to function.
+The collisionMask of node must have bit ```21``` (TRIGGER_VEHICLE) set in order for it to function.

 ```xml
 <deliveryArea>